SecOpsTeam/awesome-hacking-lists/README.md

 ## C# #

+- [Elite](https://github.com/cobbr/Elite) - Elite is the client-side component of the Covenant project.
+Covenant is a .NET command and control framework that aims to highlight the attack surface of .NET, make the use of offensive .NET tradecraft easier, and serve as a collaborative command and control platform for red teamers.
 - [zBang](https://github.com/cyberark/zBang) - zBang is a risk assessment tool that detects potential privileged account threats
 - [DSInternals](https://github.com/MichaelGrafnetter/DSInternals) - Directory Services Internals (DSInternals) PowerShell Module and Framework
 - [chocoProxy](https://github.com/rveldhoven/chocoProxy) -